-Primavera Sound draws together artists and spectators from different generations, who flock to different venues in the city every year in late May, this year 2013 wil be held from 22nd - 26th.
+Primavera Sound draws together artists and spectators from different generations, who flock to different venues in the city every year; in 2015 will be held from 28 to 30th May.

-In 2005 the festival moved to the Parc del Fòrum, and since then every edition includes several different stages within this site.
+The festival is celebretade at the Parc del Fòrum, every edition includes several different stages within this site.
 Other Primavera Sound concerts are held across the centre of Barcelona under the name "Primavera Ciutat".
 There are also some free gigs thanks to the "Primavera al Parc" initiative.

 Just a few metro stops from the Parc del Fòrum you’ll find Melon District Marina.
 Book a room with us and we guarantee you’ll enjoy a better atmosphere that at a traditional hotel or hostel.

 Sónar is one of the biggest annual events in Barcelona, taking place over a three-day period in June.
 Since it was founded in 1994, it has become one of the top electronic music festivals in Europe.